Luther Elliss

-Luther John Elliss (born March 22, 1973) is a former American college and professional football player who was a defensive tackle in the National Football League (NFL) for ten seasons.
-He played college football for the University of Utah, and was recognized as an All-American.
-Drafted in the first round of the 1995 NFL Draft, Elliss played professionally for the Detroit Lions and Denver Broncos of the NFL.
-He was a two-time Pro Bowler.
+Luther John Elliss (born March 22, 1973) is an American former professional football player who was a defensive tackle for 10 seasons in the National Football League (NFL).
+He played college football for the Utah Utes and was recognized as a consensus All-American.
+Selected in the first round of the 1995 NFL draft, Elliss played professionally for the Detroit Lions and Denver Broncos of the NFL and was a two-time Pro Bowler.
+He worked as the defensive line coach at Idaho from 2017 until being named defensive tackles coach at Utah in 2022.
+He has five sons that also play football: Kaden, Christian, Noah, Jonah, and Elijah.

-Elliss currently coaches college football, serving as the defensive tackle coach for the Utah Utes football team.

-Early years
+Early life

 Elliss was born in Mancos, Colorado.
 He attended Mancos High School, and played for the Mancos Blue Jays high school football and basketball teams.
+He is of Samoan descent.

 College career

-Elliss received an athletic scholarship to attend the University of Utah, and played for the Utah Utes football team as a defensive lineman from 1991 to 1994.
+Elliss received an athletic scholarship to attend the University of Utah and played for the Utah Utes football team as a defensive lineman from 1991 to 1994.
 He chose Utah since head football coach Ron McBride told him that he could also play on the basketball team under coach Rick Majerus.
 After one season he decided to play football full-time.
 He was a first-team All-Western Athletic Conference (WAC) selection in 1992, 1993 and 1994.
-As a senior in 1994, he was recognized as a consensus first-team All American, and was named the WAC Defensive Player of the Year.
+As a senior in 1994, he was recognized as a consensus first-team All American and was named the WAC Defensive Player of the Year.